dbierer/php-sec-update/README.md

 ## Insecure Deserialization
 * 1: Maybe don't store such information in a cookie: store someplace else (i.e. the Session)
 * 2: Enumerate the strategies and only store the enumeration in the cookie; upon return compare with a whitelist of strategies
-* 3: Create a digital signature or hash of the object to be stored and confirm upon restoration
+* 3: Create a digital signature or hash of the serialized object prior to storage and confirm upon restoration
 * 4: Check to see if `__wakeup()` has been defined, and if so, make sure it doesn't invalidate security measures when object is restored

 ## Command Injection